tempai-dev/tempai.kiev.ua/doc/design-and-impl-spec.markdown

 ### User scenarios

- 1. Club member wishes to play at any future date.
+ 1. Club member wishes to play at **any** future date.
 He/she inspects the schedule and decides further.

+ From the architecture perspective, this usecase is just "fetch, filter, format and display the current schedule".

- 2. Club member wishes to play at a specific game already scheduled for a future date.
+ 2. Club member wishes to play at a **specific** game already scheduled by someone else for a future date.

+ This is when a member `join`-s an existing game.

  3. Club member wants to schedule his own event.

+ This is where game events are created.

  4. A guest visitor wishes to inspect the schedule.

- 5. Chat: symbolic event log mixed with user messages/status changes.
-Websockets?
-Roster with members online/offline.
+ Basically, this coincides with use case 1 modulo privacy.
+Obviously, the guest only sees public events.

+ 5. Club member **is in doubts** and can't decide, but stays engaged with the interface (i.e. the tab isn't closed yet).
+We can help with a [chat](#Chat) and social tools (ping someone, invite friends, modmessage/flag), maybe a separate Help section with guidance.

 ### Privacy

 A planned game session may be created publicly, or in private with a specified group of members (set either manually by the user, or through a user-group/friend-circle/forum-topic mechanism).

+### Chat
+Symbolic event log intermixed with user conversations and status changes.

+Websockets?
+Whatever.

+Maybe a roster with members online/offline (again, with due respect to privacy).

 # Seating generator